This post contains affiliate links.

 Ready to go!
 This salsa tastes best the same day it is made, before the ingredients start to degrade.
 Serve immediately or cover tightly and chill for a little later.

 - Vegan Pulled Pork Nachos need some color to liven things up!
-I’d also go ahead and add Cashew Queso on top, too.
+I’d also go ahead and add cashew queso to the list.

 - Don’t forget dessert!
 The perfect ending to your party would be Mexican Paletas.
 This brings your meal full circle from dips to drips.